 - rather than

-- except from
+- except for

 - sooner than

-From the options above, we would have to eliminate at least two words because they don’t collocate with “than” (“instead of” and “except from“).
+From the options above, we would have to eliminate at least two words because they don’t collocate with “than” (“instead of” and “except for“).
 From the context, you can eliminate “sooner” as well, and it leaves you with “rather“.
 And this is your correct option.

 The same happens to number 2: It doesn’t merely involve drawing a family tree, however – tracing your family history can also (2) ____ in learning about your roots and your identity.
 The word that follows the gap is “in”.